Mastering Python

 print(np.isnan(n1))

-furthermore, to sum across elements in an unknown dimensional array, with each of the entries contributing weights, we can use sum(i for i in x if not math.isnan(i))
+furthermore, to sum across elements in an unknown dimensional array, with each of the entries contributing weights, we can use sum(i for i in x if not math.isnan(i)).

-then for when only the existence of the digit matters, you can use sum(1 for i in x if not math.nan(i))
+then for when only the existence of the digit matters, you can use sum(1 for i in x if not math.nan(i)) as above.

 Exercise 41: